lbarry00/Pokeweb/README.md

 ## Technology

 This project utilized [Node.js](https://nodejs.org/en/) as the server-side environment.
+It is currently deployed on a DigitalOcean droplet, with [pm2](https://pm2.keymetrics.io/) being used as a process manager for the production environment.

 The UI was written with [React](https://reactjs.org/).
 This allowed us to create simple views that are stateful and modular.
 We were able to use React and ReactRouter (see below) to create a single-page application this way.